Old Testament Gospel Doctrine Lesson 7: The Abrahamic Covenant (and how it relates to Adam & to us)

 Abraham sees himself as the next link in a chain that began with father Adam.
 He sought the priesthood according to the promises given to the fathers, and also, the according to the “appointment of God unto the fathers concerning the seed.”
 Abraham, and his descendants, are fulfilling the promise that a chosen seed will be preserved to teach the gospel and hold the right of the priesthood.
 In fact, Abraham 2:9 explains that Abraham’s seed “shall bear this ministry and Priesthood unto all nations” and Abraham 2:11 says that through his seed “all the families of the earth be blessed, even with the blessings of the Gospel, which are the blessings of salvation, even of life eternal.”

 So it seems clear that Abraham’s seed, just like the chosen seed of old, was given the right and the responsibility to hold the Priesthood and preach the Gospel to everyone else.
 So what is different about Abraham?
 It appears from Abraham 2:9-11, that what changes is that everyone that accepts the gospel message will be brought into this family, and given the same charge.
-While with Adam, Seth, and so on, it appears that only one person from each generation held the priesthood, with Abraham we have a sort of watershed effect, where many, many individuals will be able to share the gospel and the accompanying ordinances.
+While with Adam, Seth, and so on, it appears that only one person from each generation held the priesthood, with Abraham we branch out, extending to many, many individuals the ability to share the gospel and the accompanying ordinances.
 Now we can increase the work of salvation exponentially!

-And so we focus in on Abraham, because it is because of him that we are to called to the work of salvation “as if” we were his literal, chosen descendant.
-Everyone has always been welcomed to receive salvation, to be saved, to receive ordinances, etc., but as Abraham’s seed we also call others to receive salvation, invite others to be saved, perform ordinances for others and on others’ behalf.
-We not only receive salvation, but assist in the work of salvation because we are counted as the seed of Abraham.
+We focus in on Abraham and call ourselves part of the “Abrahamic Covenant” because it is his moment in history that resulted in us being called to the work of salvation.
+Because of God’s promise to him, we are called to the work “as if” we were part of the literal, chosen seed.
+Everyone has always been welcomed to receive salvation, to be saved, to receive ordinances, etc., but as Abraham’s chosen seed we also call others to receive salvation, invite others to be saved, perform ordinances for others and on others’ behalf.
+We not only receive salvation, but assist in the work of salvation because we are counted as the chosen seed of Abraham.

 3 Responses to “Old Testament Gospel Doctrine Lesson 7: The Abrahamic Covenant (and how it relates to Adam & to us)”